Marie-Joseph/cursesway/README.md

 ## Quirks

 The worldspace of Cursesway is not infinite, as a perfect implementation of Conway's Game of Life would require.
-Rather, [automata](https://en.wikipedia.org/wiki/Cellular_automaton) which would affect cells above or below the edge of the screen affect those in the same place relative to the opposite edge, while the right and left are hard borders.
-For example, if a [glider](https://en.wikipedia.org/wiki/Glider_(Conway%27s_Life)) would travel off the top of the screen, it will instead continue on from the bottom; but if it were to travel off the left of the screen, it would either die or freeze in its last stable state.
-I have no idea why this works the way it does.
+Rather, [automata](https://en.wikipedia.org/wiki/Cellular_automaton) which would affect cells to either side of the edge of the screen affect those in the same place relative to the opposite edge, while the top and bottom are hard borders.
+For example, if a [glider](https://en.wikipedia.org/wiki/Glider_(Conway%27s_Life)) would travel off the right of the screen, it will instead continue on from the left; but if it were to travel off the top of the screen, it would either die or freeze in its last stable state.

 Currently, the controls for the pause state are not shown to the user.
 This is due to an unknown issue with printing functions and should be fixed at some point.